chinapedia/wikipedia.abstract.en/Page/Diffraction.md

 The light diffracted by a grating is found by summing the light diffracted from each of the elements, and is essentially a convolution of diffraction and interference patterns.

 The figure shows the light diffracted by 2-element and 5-element gratings where the grating spacings are the same; it can be seen that the maxima are in the same position, but the detailed structures of the intensities are different.

-Airy-pattern.svg

-Computer generated light diffraction pattern from a circular aperture of diameter 0.5 micrometre at a wavelength of 0.6 micrometre (red-light) at distances of 0.1 cm – 1 cm in steps of 0.1 cm.
-One can see the image moving from the Fresnel region into the Fraunhofer region where the Airy pattern is seen.

 Circular aperture